memfrag/MJServiceProvider/README.md

 MJServiceProvider
 =================

-An Objective-C singleton that provides services throughout the app  in order to avoid more than one singleton.
+The MJServiceProvider is a singleton object that aspires to be the only singleton object in the app.
+Given a protocol (and an optional qualifier) the service provider will request an instance of an object implementing that protocol from a preconfigured service container and then return it to the caller.